tombensve/APS/APS-Auth/APSSimpleUserServiceProvider/docs/aps-simple-user-service-provider.md

 ![Picture of datasource config gui.](http://download.natusoft.se/Images/APS/APS-Auth/APSSimpleUserServiceProvider/docs/images/DataSourceConfig.png)

 Please note that the above picture is just an example.
+The data source name _APSSimpleUserServiceDS_ in this example should be configured in the _persistence/dsRefs_ config where you provide a name and a datasource reference.
+The service will be looking up the entry with that name, and use the specified datasource!
+For example:

+        name: aps-admin-web
+        dsRef: APSSimpleUserServiceDS

+This example happens to be the default if no instances have been configured and is required if you want to use authentication for the APS admin web.
+You should probably define your own instance if you are going to use this service.
+The _dsRef_ part is exactly the same name as defined in the data source configuration (_persistence/datasources_).

-The data source name __APSSimpleUserServiceDS__ is however important.
-The service will be looking up the entry with that name!
-The rest of the entry depends on your database and where it is running.
-Also note that the ”(default)” after the field names in the above picture are the name of the currently selected configuration environment.
+The rest of the datasource entry in the picture above depends on your database and where it is running.
+Also note that the "(default)" after the field names in the above picture are the name of the currently selected configuration environment.
 This configuration is configuration environment specific.
 You can point out different database servers for different environments for example.

-When the datasource is configured and saved then you can go to _”Configuration tab_,_Configurations/aps/adminweb”_ and enable the ”requireauthentication” config.
-If you do this before setting up the datasource and you have choosen to use the provided implementation of APSAuthService that uses APSSimpleUserService to login then you will be completely locked out.
+When the datasource is configured and saved then you can go to _"Configuration tab_,_Configurations/aps/adminweb"_ and enable the "requireauthentication" config. __If you do this before setting up the datasource and you have choosen to use the provided implementation of APSAuthService that uses APSSimpleUserService to login then you will be completely locked out!__

 ## Troubleshooting